JonJagger/cyber-dojo/md/misc.md

    cyber-dojo I submitted as a proposal to the Software Craftsmanship conference 2010.
   * When I started cyber-dojo I didn't know any ruby, any rails, or any javascript (and not much css or html either).
-I'm self employed so I've have no-one to pair with (except google) while developing this in my limited spare time.
+I'm self-employed so I've have no-one to pair with (except google) while developing this in my limited spare time.
 Some of what you find is likely to be non-idiomatic.
 Caveat emptor!